LvanWerven/S2CFC-approach/README.md

 ## Included
 In this repo the following things are included:
 * code: holding the python files to execute the S2CF+C approach and it's two modules.
-An overview of the working of the approach and the included modules can be found in the thesis report chapter 7.
-More detailed information about the code can be found in the folder and as inline comments in the python files.
-* MBI-thesis-report-LvW.pdf: my thesis report including the key insights from developing and applying the S2CF+C approach.

 ## Installation
 For this project I used python version 3.14.0.
 This should just be downloaded on the [python website](https://www.python.org/downloads/).